alexishevia/rn-dropbox-filepicker/README.md

 1. You are building a React Native application using [Expo](https://docs.expo.io/versions/latest/).
 2. You need your users to connect to Dropbox and select a file.

+NOTE: this package was developed against Expo version 33.0.
+It might not work with latest Expo versions.

 ## How to Use

 1. `npm install --save react react-native expo react-native-paper rn-dropbox-filepicker`